-The System accrues a liability, with a corresponding charge to current operations, for employees' rights to receive compensation for future absences to be subsequently taken or paid at point of employment termination in accordance with GASB Statement No. 16.
-The liability for compensated absences was \$6,310,690 and \$5,943,512 at September 30, 2021 and 2020, respectively.
-Of these amounts, \$3,967,100 and \$4,008,750, respectively, is expected to be paid out within one year and thus is included in current liabilities; the remainder is reported as noncurrent.
+The System accrues a liability, with a corresponding charge to current operations, for employees' rights to receive compensation for future absences to be subsequently taken or paid at point of employment termination.
+The liability for compensated absences was \$6,375,106 and \$6,310,690 at September 30, 2022 and 2021, respectively.
+Of these amounts, \$4,141,210 and \$3,967,100, respectively, is expected to be paid out within one year and thus is included in current liabilities; the remainder is reported as noncurrent.
 The current portion is based on the average annual amount of leave paid over the preceding three years.